Charlie David: Biography

 David has consciously chosen to be "out" as a gay man in his personal life and career.

 David wrote the novel and screenplay and starred in the film Mulligans, which had its premiere at the Inside Out Film and Video Festival in Toronto in May 2007.
 Mulligans explores the theme of what happens to individuals and their families when a young man and his friend's father "come out".

 In addition to the screenplay for Mulligans, David has also published a novelization of the film (2009, ISBN 978-1928662198), as well as the novel Boy Midflight (2009, ISBN 9781928662181) and the short story collection Shadowlands (2010, ISBN 978-0982767603).

 David starred in the independent film Judas Kiss as Zachary Wells, a washed-up filmmaker who returns to his peculiar alma mater, where he meets his younger self and gets the chance to change his troubled past so he can avoid a disturbing future.

 In 2012 and 2013, David produced two documentaries, I'm a Stripper, which he also wrote and directed, and Positive Youth, about young people living with HIV.

-In 2016 David directed and produced a new documentary I'm a Porn Star: Gay4Pay.
-It's a documentary about straight men who go Gay4Pay and answers questions like: "What motivates straight men to do gay porn?" and "Why might gay people be turned off if the man on screen looks, sounds, or behaves in a way that is identifiably queer?".
+In 2016, David directed and produced a new documentary I'm a Porn Star: Gay4Pay.
+It's a documentary about straight men who go gay-for-pay and answers questions like: "What motivates straight men to do gay porn?" and "Why might gay people be turned off if the man on screen looks, sounds, or behaves in a way that is identifiably queer?".

-David currently lives in Montreal with his partner.
+David currently lives in Montreal with his partner Patrick Ware.